w0lfschild/RadonChrome/README.md

 # Information:

-- Designed for OS X 10.9+
+- Designed for MacOS 10.9+
 - Designed for Chrome 40 - 58
-- RadonChrome is a mySIMBL extension for Mac OS X that changes Chrome notifications to use Notification Center instead of Chromes custom implementation.
+- RadonChrome is a MacForge extension for MacOS that changes Chrome notifications to use Notification Center instead of Chromes custom implementation.
 - Author:
     - [mathcolo](https://github.com/mathcolo)
 - Contributors :